-This face-to -face program, located on the LTC main campus. is a 165-hour program which is designed to prepare students to assist residents in a long-term care facility.
+This face-to -face program, located on the LTC main campus and the Instructional Service Center in Clermont, is a 165-hour program which is designed to prepare students to assist residents in a long-term care facility.
 The program includes classroom, laboratory and clinical experience.
-Most CNA programs are scheduled in the day; however, part-time and/or evening programs are occasionally offered.